romland/llemmings/README.md

 ## TODO
 There is a lot.
 It would be nice if there was a list somewhere.
 There isn't.
 Just do what you want to do.

+Some thoughts:
+- make it pretty,
+- animations (maybe their green hair should move in the wind, maybe they have legs!),
+- shaders,
+- sound,
-Some thoughts: make it pretty, animations (maybe their green hair should move in the wind, maybe they have legs!), shaders, sound, speach bubbles (Oh no!), add the missing types of green-blue blocks (the builder looks particularly nasty on paper), the goal of the game, score, better maps, levels. ...
+- speach bubbles (Oh no!),
+- add the missing types of green-blue blocks (the builder looks particularly nasty on paper),

-README TODO: Maybe add a screenshot(s) or video?
+- the goal of the game,
+- score,
+- better maps,
+- levels,
+- ... yeah ...

 ## ✍️ An example